Rasel9360/Rasel9360/README.md

 ## 🚀 About Me
 I'm a Jr. Web Developer passionate about building interactive and dynamic web applications.
-I have experience working with HTML, CSS, JavaScript,  React, NodeJs, ExpressJs, Mongodb, and Firebase.
+I have experience working with HTML, CSS, JavaScript,  React, Node.js, Express.js, Mongodb, and Firebase.
 I constantly learn and explore new technologies to enhance my skills and create better user experiences.
 Check out my repositories to see some of the projects I've been working on!

 ## :chart_with_upwards_trend: Current Stats